jahrlag/turboenergysolarinverter/README.md

 Modbus TCP should work but has not been tested.

-Tested on a Turbo Energy 5.5Kw

-Should be compatible with Deye and Sunsynk versions.
+Tested on a Turbo Energy 5.5Kw but should be compatible with Deye and Sunsynk versions.

 Configuration:
    - Change MQTT Broker configuration